argilla-io/argilla/argilla/docs/how_to_guides/workspace.md

 workspace = client.workspaces(id="<uuid-or-uuid-string>")
 ```

-In that case, if the workspace does not exist for the given id, an `ArgillaError` will be raised.
+If the workspace does not exist for the given id, the call will return `None`.

 ## Check workspace existence